-17. Using a jar lifter, remove the jars by lifting them straight up and out of the canner.
+- 17. When opening the cover, lift it toward you to keep any steam away from you. - 18.
+Using a jar lifter, remove the jars by lifting them straight up and out of the canner.
 Be careful not to tilt them, which may cause liquid to siphon from them.
 Place the jars upright on a board or a towel, away from drafts.
 Allow them to cool naturally for 12 to 24 hours before testing the seal.
-See the "After Processing" information on pages 3 and 4.
+See the "After Processing" information on page 3.